DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-editing-basics/create-or-modify-watermarks-of-a-report.md

 ---
 title: Create or Modify Watermarks of a Report
 ---
+# Create or Modify Watermarks of a Report
 This document describes how to add a text _watermark_ in a report, or turn a picture into a report's _background_.
 Note that watermarks are visible only in [Preview](../../../../../interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-reference/report-designer-ui/preview-tab.md) and [HTML View](../../../../../interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-reference/report-designer-ui/html-view-tab.md) modes.

 To create a new watermark in a report (or to modify the existing one), do the following.